DragonBtc93/Website-TradingBOT/README.md

 This is a work in progress.
 Many modifications.
 Use at your own risk.

+If you would like to support or tip me in Solana you can send SOL to 33DG9Nk5T8wqQ9cSTjH7fcHrVh38PPHArLkcfknmk5BW

 # Solana Trading Bot

 An automated trading bot for Solana tokens with real-time monitoring and analysis capabilities.